oes170611-netizen/legal/privacy-policy.md

 ### Identity and access

-When you register for NutriCore, we collect your email address and password (stored as a salted BCrypt hash, never in plaintext).
-We use a verification step before your account is created — an unverified signup is held temporarily and only becomes a real account once you confirm your email.
-We use your email to authenticate you (via JWT-based sessions), send account-related notices, and, where you opt in, product updates.
+When you register for NutriCore, we collect your email address and password(stored only after encryption).
+We use a verification step before your account is created an signup is held temporarily and only becomes a real account once you confirm your email.
+We use your email to authenticate you, send account-related notices, and, where you opt in, product updates.

 ### Health, fitness, and nutrition data